techservicesillinois/ticket-assister/CONTRIBUTING.md

 			- E.g., if the latest content script is named `cs30.ts`, the new one should be named `cs31.ts`
 			- This is regardless of the directory that the file is stored in
 	- `import`s should be relative to `src`
-	- Multiple scripts may be related to a single rule; remember to keep them to a single purpose
+	- Multiple scripts may be related to a single rule; remember to keep them to a unified purpose

 	Implement CSS, if applicable: